background leftbackground right

-I did not start HeyGen because I love being on camera.
+Wayne and I did not start HeyGen because we love being on camera.

-But here's what I've come to believe: having something to say and feeling comfortable enough to say it in front of people are two totally different things.
+But here's what we’ve come to believe: having something to say and feeling comfortable enough to say it in front of people are two totally different things.

-I felt that gap for most of my life.
-I had thoughts I wanted to share, things I wanted to build toward.
-But I was always more comfortable behind a screen than on a stage.
-That’s why I found myself drawn to code, to product, to systems.
+We felt that gap for most of our lives.
+We had thoughts we wanted to share, things we wanted to build toward.
+But we were always more comfortable behind a screen than on a stage.
+That’s why we found ourselves drawn to code, to product, to systems.
 Never to cameras, microphones, or spotlights.

-And over time, I realized I wasn't alone.
-I kept meeting the same kind of people.
+And over time, we realized we weren’t alone.
+We kept meeting the same kind of people.
 People who had so much to offer but felt like they were starting at a disadvantage in today’s attention economy, where we’re overwhelmed by content and information.
 Not because they had nothing to say.
 But because saying it out loud, on a public stage, felt like climbing a mountain.

 The world moved to video

-I watched people effortlessly express themselves on video, building audiences, sharing ideas, connecting with people at a scale I couldn't touch.
-And honestly?
-I felt jealous.
-They had access to something I didn't.
-Not because I lacked ideas.
-Because the medium itself had shut me out.
+We watched people effortlessly express themselves on video, building audiences, connecting at a scale we couldn't touch.
+Honestly?
+We felt jealous.
+Not because we lacked ideas.
+Because the medium itself had shut us out.

-As video became the most powerful form of communication on the planet, it created a divide.
-One between people who could confidently show up on camera, and people who couldn't.
+Video became the most powerful form of communication on the planet.
+And it created a divide: people who could show up on camera, and people who couldn't.

 Think about who gets left behind